091500/gearblynk/README.md

 Now it is possible with GearBlynk app!

 2018.08.07: GearBlynk is available for free download in official Samsung Galaxy Apps store :free:
-2018.11.28: GearBlynk PRO is available in official Samsung Galaxy Apps store since :fireworks:
+2018.11.28: GearBlynk PRO is available in official Samsung Galaxy Apps store :fireworks:

 :fireworks: